SluGger-b0t/SluGger-b0t/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on frontend development projects
+- 🔭 I’m a college student doing CSE in Manipal Institue of Tech.
-- 🌱 I’m currently learning backend programming
+- 🌱 I’m currently working on MERN stack projects
 - 🤔 I’m looking for help with backend and more frontend projects <br>